 Here are a few of the many international exchanges you can use safely:

 While there is acceptance of Bitcoin and cryptocurrency companies in general, this does not seem to translate for Bitcoin ATMs in Dubai.
-The first Bitcoin ATM in Dubai was installed in March 2019, but only two days later it was removed by the authorities for non-compliance.
+The first Bitcoin ATM in Dubai was installed in March 2019, but only two days later, it was removed by the authorities for non-compliance.

-However, the entire situation in the country is showcasing a pro-crypto attitude, even if Bitcoin ATMs are considered non-compliant.
+However, the entire situation in the country is showcasing a pro-crypto attitude, even if Bitcoin ATMs are nowhere to be found.
 For now, however, the future for cryptocurrency and Bitcoin in Dubai looks promising.

 That’s it!
-If you had any question or personal experience with Bitcoin in Dubai, feel free to share it in our comments section below.
+If you have any questions or personal experience with Bitcoin in Dubai, let me know in the comments section below.